italia/spid-go/README.md

 1. Use the [SPID compliant certificate builder](https://github.com/italia/spid-compliant-certificates)

 2. The above tool will create a [PKCS#8](https://en.wikipedia.org/wiki/PKCS) private key (key.pem) and a certificate (crt.pem).
 This package can handle RSA keys both in PKCS#8 and in PKCS#1 format.
-   If you would like to use the PKCS#1 format, we need to extract the RSA private key from the PKCS#8 file.
+   If you like to use the PKCS#1 format, we need to extract the RSA private key from the PKCS#8 file.
 In order to do this, we need to run this command:
    ```bash
    openssl rsa -in key.pem -out key.rsa.pem
    ```